appium/appium/packages/appium/docs/en/ecosystem/build-docs.md

 ### Prerequisites

-To take advantage of Appium's documentation utilities, you'll to install:
+To take advantage of Appium's documentation utilities, you'll need to install:

 - [Python v3+](https://www.python.org/downloads/)
 - [pip](https://pip.pypa.io/en/stable/installation/) (this may be installed automatically with Python)